Algeria national rugby union team: Crescent Cup Rugby Championship

-On 1 June 2015, the Algerian Rugby Union team flew to Malaysia for the Crescent Cup Rugby Championship, their first official international competition., The Algerian rugby union team started its tournament with a 26–5 victory against the Kazakhstan team, ranked 39.
-He is victorious for the first official match in the history of the Algerian selection of rugby.
-Confirmation that the Algerian potential is indeed there. after the piece and against the same team again won 15–0 to qualify to the final to face the owner of the land shed Malaysian team stopped due to riots between the players.
+On 1 June 2015, the Algerian Rugby Union team flew to Malaysia for the Crescent Cup Rugby Championship, their first official international competition.
+The Algerian rugby union team started its tournament with a 26–5 victory against the Kazakhstan team, ranked Algeria reached the final of the competition against Malaysian team, but the match was stopped due to riots between the players.